General Information

 Vessel has been criticized over associated photo policies at the time of its opening.
 Hudson Yards, the owner of Vessel, claims ownership of all pictures and videos taken of Vessel, and reserves the right to use any photos or videos taken for commercial purposes without paying royalty fees.
 This privileged use of photos and videos by Hudson Yards, a private company, has been criticized because Hudson Yards has benefited from $4.5 billion in tax revenue.
 After criticism emerged about Vessel's copyright policy, Hudson Yards modified the policy so visitors would have ownership of photos of Vessel.

-Text imported from Wikipedia article "Vessel (structure)" and modified on 07 October 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Vessel (structure)" and modified on October 7, 2019 according to the CC-BY-SA 4.0 International license.

 Participants